-- The criteria and assumptions used for the classification of loans and advances into stages (stage 1, 2 and 3), - Identification of significant increase in credit risk, - Accounting interpretations, assumptions and input data used in the models that calculate the ECL, including the assumptions relating to the estimation of probability of default, loss given default and exposure at default, - Assumptions for determination of expected future cash flows of individually assessed exposures, including the selection of assessment approach and valuation and time of realisation of collaterals, - The parameters and the assumptions used in the determination of the macroeconomic scenarios and the respective weighted probabilities applied, - The adjustments made by management on the ECL models in order to address model limitations, as well as to incorporate events that are not reflected in the models.
-These post model adjustments involve inherent uncertainty and significant level of Management judgement.
+- Assumptions for determination of expected future cash flows of individually assessed exposures, including the selection of assessment approach and valuation and time of realisation of collaterals, - The parameters and the assumptions used in the determination of the macroeconomic scenarios and the respective weighted probabilities applied, - The adjustments made by management on the ECL models in order to address model limitations, as well as to incorporate events that are not reflected in the models.
+These post model adjustments involve inherent uncertainty and significant level of management judgement.